WIZARD221/Crawler_assignment/README.md

 # Crawler_assignment
 Loris crawler assignment

-Create a Pages directory
+Create a Pages directory in the root directory

-from project root directory run with
+from the root directory run command

 yarn url depth